Marshall-Hao/crypto-wallet-clone/README.md

 # Cpypto-Wallet-Clone

-This is a crypto wallet clone web app.
+This is a crypto wallet clone web app made by Marshall Hao Chen

 This application helps user organise their money, they can deposit/withdraw money from the wallet, they can transfer money to another user.